 Data has been our key component for our decision making.
 At the onset of each year, all students are administered the beginning of the year diagnostic in both Reading and Math using i-Ready.
-Students are administered the i-Ready diagnostic test two more times during the school year, in the middle and at the end, as progress monitoring.
-In the past, we had our students in grades 6-8 take a Beginning of the Year (BOY) assessments in all subjects.
-Two years ago, we decided to eliminate the additional testing because not only were the students not performing at a level they were capable of due to over testing, the data we obtain from i-Ready is spectacular.
+Students are administered the i-Ready diagnostic test two more time during the school year, in the middle and at the end, as progress monitoring.
+In the beginning of each year, we administer the Florida Kindergarten Readiness Screener (FLKRS) to all our kindergarten students.
+These students are progress monitored during the year using letters/sounds and concepts of print.
+In the past, we had our students in grades K-5 take a Beginning of the Year (BOY) assessments in all subjects.
+Two years ago we decided to eliminate the additional testing because not only were the students not performing at a level they were capable of due to over testing, the data we obtain from i-Ready is spectacular.

-On a bi-weekly basis, teachers in grades 6th- 8th are required to submit their data results from their BWSA on all state tested subject areas.
+On a bi-weekly basis, teachers in grades $3^{rd} - 5^{th}$ are required to submit their data results from their BWSA on all state tested subject areas.
 The data is analyzed weekly to ensure adequate progress is taking place.
 Also, these numbers provide us with the ability to determine instructional groups in the classroom and students who may need remediation at a different time.
 This data also drives our data chats with teachers and students providing not only the catalyst to make any necessary changes in the benchmarks addressed, but to establish ownership of the data itself.
 We have found the more up-to-date and knowledgeable a teacher is about their data, the more effective they are.
 This also stand for students.
 When they are able to understand their strengths and areas of concern, they are able to remain more focused and motivated when facing challenging topics.